 A version of SQLite that is equipped with ZIPVFS is able to read and write ordinary database files created using a public domain version of SQLite in addition to reading and writing compressed database files.

 When you purchase a license for ZIPVFS, you will be issued a username and password with which you can log onto the configuration management system for ZIPVFS.
 There you will be able to download the source code and read detailed instructions on how to compile and use ZIPVFS.
 (Note: It is not difficult to compile ZIPVFS - the entire extension consists of a single file of C source code that you simply append to an ordinary SQLite amalgamation source file and recompile.)
-Your license will perpetual and so your username and password will not expire.
+Your license will be perpetual and so your username and password will not expire.
 You can log into the ZIPVFS website as often as you like to download updates and enhancements to ZIPVFS.

 The ZIPVFS is licensed software.
 Here is a copy of a sample license agreement.
 Your license is perpetual.
 You can ship as many compiled, binary copies of SQLite with your commercial product as long as each copy is attached to your product in such a way that it cannot be separated from your product.
 Normally this means that you should statically link ZIPVFS with your product, thought exceptions to this rule can be made as circumstances require.
-There are no per-copy royalties are fees and there are no license renewals.
+There are no per-copy royalties or fees and there are no license renewals.

 If you upgrade to a newer version of the public-domain SQLite and your ZIPVFS module stops working, you can request a free update.
 There is no limit to the number of updates, however you must request the updates.
 Updates are not sent automatically.